pletch/esphome-vistaECP-idf/README.md

 - [Report issue](#report-issue)
 - [References](#references)
 - [Author & Contributors](#author---contributors)
+-
+**This version is a highly modified FORK of this project!!**
+This Fork withs with ESP-IDF rather than Arduino framework in ESPHome.

+This version tailored for my needs and shared here for the benefits of any others that might want to use it.
+No warranty is expressed or implied with the software contained herein.

+Please no judegement on quality of code or approach.
+I am merely a self-learned c++ hobbyist!

+Key differences from original project:
+- Arduino dependency removed and tailed for ESP-IDF.
+- Refactored to support workflow associated with Vistabus class.
+- Only targeted towards ESPHome API.
+MQTT is removed in this version.
+- Expander emulation and relay emulation are not present / enabled.
+May be added back in future.
+- Limited testing of expanded functionality such as AUI traffic handling.
+My panel does not seem to respond to AUI commands from either original project or this forked version.
+- Web panel interface not integrated enabled.

 ## About the project
+Original Project README
 This project allows you to monitor and control you old vista alarm panel over the internet through a cheap ESP device and an home automation platform Home Assistant or any other automation platform supporting MQTT protocol.<br>

 If you like this project and wish to supplement my coffee intake, please click the button below to donate!
 Thank you!